Telepact/telepact/README.md

-- Enums are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an enum as backwards incompatible discourages use, violating jAPI's core principles of encouraging the strongest of type patterns.
+- Enums are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an enum as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating jAPI's core principles of encouraging the strongest of type patterns.
-- jAPI does not run the risk of build-time failures with enums since jAPI enums are represented as special objects rather than native enums.
+- jAPI does not run the risk of build-time failures with enums since jAPI enums are represented as special objects in generated code rather than native enums.
 - Clients are capable of implementing error-prone code regardless of how a server evolves it's API, and jAPI cannot uphold its core principle of enabling API evolution if it holds servers accountable for client-side design failures.